Chartability/POUR-CAF/README.md

 _This heuristic is based on research_.

-A table is not provided that the DX is based on.
+__Description__: A table is not provided that the DX is based on.
 A table must be provided that contains a human-readable version of the data the DX is based on.
 This may be excluded if the DX title, summary, context, or annotations are sufficient at conveying all relevant information contained in the DX.

 __Good example__: [https://www.wgbh.org/foundation/ncam/guidelines/effective-practices-for-description-of-science-content-within-digital-talking-books](https://www.wgbh.org/foundation/ncam/guidelines/effective-practices-for-description-of-science-content-within-digital-talking-books)